South Dakota

 The 60-Day Notification Deadline

-Once an information holder discovers or is notified of a breach of system security, it must disclose the breach to any South Dakota resident whose personal or protected information was, or is reasonably believed to have been, acquired by an unauthorized person.
-This disclosure must occur no later than 60 days from the discovery or notification of the breach.
+Once an information holder discovers or is notified of a breach, it must disclose to any affected South Dakota resident whose personal or protected information was, or is reasonably believed to have been, acquired by an unauthorized person.
+This disclosure must occur no later than 60 days from discovery or notification of the breach.
+Several other states use vaguer language such as "without unreasonable delay," making South Dakota's requirement more predictable for businesses.

 Notification Methods